hpcuantwerpen/UAntwerpen-modules/docs/README.md

       pip install mkdocs mkdocs-material mkdocs-git-revision-date-localized-plugin

+  You may want to do this in a virtual environment if you have more mkdocs configurations with different versions of Python packages.

+* Go into the `config` subdirectory of this directory to build the documentation.

 * Start the MkDocs built-in dev-server to preview the tutorial as you work on it:

       make preview